mutituevalyne-cyber/visuals-studio/README.md

 # visuals-studio
-an app where teens and adults can graphic design ,buy and sell designs and ideas to each other
+an app where teens and adults can graphic design ,buy and sell designs and ideas to and from each other